wconrad/wconrad.github.io/_posts/2014-03-06-bug-report-eq-cucumber-scenario.markdown

       When I press the coffee button
       Then I should be served a coffee

 I like it.
-I don't know if every bug report can go in this form, but it's nice to read, and clearly separates the setup from the action from the result.
+I don't know if this is a good form for every bug report, but it's nice to read, and clearly separates the setup from the action from the result.